-The address the PC assumes at reset is definable at synthesis time.
+The address the PC assumes at hard reset (assertion of external reset signal) is definable at synthesis time, via the OR1200_BOOT_ADR define.
 This is not to be confused with the ability to set the exception prefix address with the EPH bit.